Oh. My. Goodness. You guys… the time has come! I can finally share our family’s best ever chocolate chip cookie recipe.

 In my recent post, I broke down the structure of a chocolate chip cookie, dissecting its anatomy and exploring the science behind America’s beloved dessert.

 Butter Makes it Better

 For my particular recipe, I opted for softened butter.
 Many recipes call for melted butter, which results in a greasier cookie.
 However, I wanted to keep the structure a bit more sturdy for our batch.

 Most chocolate chip cookies use an equal amount of granulated sugar and brown sugar.
 On my last article, I talked about the role of brown sugar, and how it gives cookies a softer consistency.

 I was a little heavy-handed with the brown sugar for our recipe.
 However, I made sure to keep a close eye on the granulated sugar and its measurements.
 It’s all about structure, and I didn’t want an extremely floppy cookie.

 Okay, okay – that’s enough babbling.
 It’s cookie time!

 How to Make Chocolate Chip Cookies

-Once the cookie dough is done chilling, remove from the oven and preheat oven to 350 degrees F.
+- Once the cookie dough is done chilling, remove from the fridge and preheat oven to 350 degrees F.